jondavidjohn/python-card-shuffle/README.md

 [![Downloads](https://pypip.in/d/shuffle/badge.png)](https://crate.io/packages/shuffle/)

-A simple python module that is meant to simulate the action of shuffling a python List as if it were a deck of cards.
+A simple python module that is meant to simulate the action of shuffling a python list as if it were a deck of cards.

 ## Types